 The Wild Atlantic Way (WAW) has 1,500 miles (2,500/k) of coastal roads that start in Kinsale and goes all the way up to the border with Northern Ireland.
 The most popular sections of the WAW include the Ring of Kerry, Dingle and the Cliffs of Mohr (as noted elsewhere in this piece).
 These sections of the trail are beautiful to be sure but I found the section of road between Galway and Clifden to have its own intimate beauty and it’s far less crowded.

 My Wild Atlantic Way itinerary zigzags along the WAW west of Galway, through Roundstone, Clifden, up to the Sky Road and back to Galway via the northern Connemara road.
 Popular stops on the route include Roundstone’s harbour, the Marconi transatlantic transmission station, the Clifden Sky Road, Connemara National Park and the Victorian Kylemore Abbey.

-But what makes this road trip worth it are all of the views in between those stops.
+But what makes this road trip worth it is all of the views in between those stops.
 Some people do this route in one day and you can indeed get to Clifden in 1-1/2 hours on the fast road, but that’s not the point.
 The true value of this road trip is taking the slow, meandering way along the coast road and through the bogs.
 The landscape here has a stark quiet beauty that will creep up on you.
 Going down the side roads and getting deliberately lost in Connemara is always worth it.
 Get more detail on this Galway to Connemara road trip here. contributed by Carol of Wayfaring Views

 Kylemore Abbey is quite possibly one of the most photographed places in Ireland on the Wild Atlantic Way route.
 Its stunning location on a lake and its beautiful pristine grandeur and welcoming appearance make it a number 1 place to visit in Ireland.